Thomas-Frew/OLAF-Neighbourhood/TESTING.md

 ## Self-Testing

+We used a rigorous testing framework when developing the app, to produce directed quality assurance and avoid regressing behaviour.

 ### Atomicity

 Only one component of the software (either the client or server), should be updated at a time.
 Then, one of two tests can be performed.